buley/personal/src/content/success.md

 - Freedom from external dependency
 - Ability to build, create, and move without constraint
 - Complete ownership of direction and decisions

+> *"Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful." — Albert Schweitzer*

 **Essential Truth:**
 For me, success is autonomy—the ability to move through the world without being limited by external forces.